U-M CEW+

 Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change

-In 2012, to honor former director Carol Hollenshead’s twenty-year tenure at the Center for the Education of Women, CEW+ created the Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change.
-Awardees are faculty, staff, and students (either an individual or a group) whose sustained efforts have resulted in greater equity with regard to gender, race, class, age, disability, gender identity, or sexual orientation.
+In honor of her impactful, dedicated efforts, the Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change was established upon her retirement from the Center in 2012.
+This award honors faculty, staff, and students (either an individual or a group) whose sustained efforts have resulted in greater equity with regard to gender, race, class, age, disability, gender identity, or sexual orientation.

 Applicants must be affiliated with any University of Michigan campus, however, the focus of their efforts may be either within or beyond the university.
 Honorees will be those who, like Carol, have proven that social change is possible through persistent hard work and who demonstrate that one person can make a lasting difference in their communities.